reubenng/nego_agent/README.md

 # nego_agent
 ## Negotiation Agent

-Building a negotiation agent for the Automated Negotiation Agent Competition (ANAC) using the GENIUS (GENIUS stands for General Environment for Negotiation with Intelligent Multi-Purpose Usage Simulation) framework.
+Building a negotiation agent for the Automated Negotiation Agent Competition (ANAC) using the GENIUS (General Environment for Negotiation with Intelligent Multi-Purpose Usage Simulation) framework.